 Fly America Act

-If a visitor's travel is being funded by government grant or contract, air travel must comply with the Fly America Act.
+If a visitor's travel is being funded by a government grant or contract, air travel must comply with the Fly America Act.

 Summarized below are the types of activities visitors are generally invited to perform, the types of payments allowed for each and the type of visa the visitor must obtain to receive a payment.
 Also refer to Information on Visas and Supporting Documents on the Stanford University Bechtel International Center website.